jamesrharwood/thesis/chapters/redesign/methods.md

 * Providing support services
 * Creating a network of "reporting champions", akin to the UK Reproducibility Network.

-Interestingly, the team gave low scores to ideas centring around restriction - encouraging journals, funders, or ethics committees to enforce RG adherence - principally because of concerns that such rules would not be acceptable to researchers, would be expensive, and would not be equitable, as RGs adherence would disproportionately burden international or early career researchers, or disciplines where the guidance is less mature or harder to apply.
-This marked a reversal of opinion from before we started, when most members of EQUATOR were confident that enforcement was the only solution.
+Of these, I then had to decide which ones I - as a time-limited PhD student with a thesis that requires research chapters - could address.
+Creating a service or network felt unsustainable beyond the end of my funding.
+I could have developed training materials but who would then promote or deliver the training?
+There was a risk that training materials would go unused.

-Of the prioritized options, improving and extending the EQUATOR website was seen as potentially very effective, very acceptable, affordable, practicable, have no side-effects, and would increase equity.
-Given the constraints of my PhD, developing training, networks, or a service felt unfeasible.
+In contrast, Improving and extending the EQUATOR website was seen as an acceptable, affordable, and practicable option with no side-effects that would have a high impact on the hundreds-of-thousands of authors that visit EQUATOR's website each year, and could increase equity.
+These kinds of changes could be made within the time limit of my PhD and, importantly, the impact would be sustained after I finish.

+### Objective 3: Define intervention content

+#### Purpose

+To define changes to intervention content in terms of the barriers and behavioural drivers it is trying to target, and the intervention function the change is employing.
+Defining intervention content in this is useful because it helps intervention developers to understand why the component has been added (or removed), how it is theorised to be working and, therefore, how its effectiveness may be tested.

+#### Methods

+For every idea generated in chapter #TODO, I labelled which barriers (from chapters #TODO) it was addressing, which behavioural drivers it was targeting, and which intervention functions it was employing to do so.  this list was data driven, in that it was based upon the ideas and barriers generated from previous research.
+To give more structure and context to this list, I grouped ideas according to the sub-behaviours they targeted: 1) engaging with guidance and 2) applying it.

+Once all ideas were coded, I selected ideas to implement by considering a) whether they could be incorporated into a web-based intervention, b) the priority of the intervention function (determined in objective 2), and c) whether I could feasibly deliver the idea within the time constraints of my DPhil.

+#### Results

+See table #TODO for all {{ < var counts.ideas >}} ideas, labelled with the barriers they address, the drivers they target, the intervention functions they use, and whether I could implement them.

+### Objective 4: Building the intervention

+#### Purpose

+To build a working prototype that could be piloted.

+#### Methods and Results

-## Designing intervention components
+##### Designing the intervention

-I went through the list of ideas and pulled out the ones that could be implemented in a web-based intervention.
-I linked each component with the barrier it was addressing (and the behavioural driver underlying that barrier), the intervention function(s) it was employing, and the idea that inspired it.
-I described how the component could be realised, and contrasted it to the existing system.
-To make this contrast, I looked at how the EQUATOR website is currently, and I made generalisation about how popular reporting guidelines are currently disseminated, and the content of their E&Es and checklists.
+I began by describing how the intervention component could be realised, and contrasted this to the existing system.
+In doing these comparisons, I looked at how the EQUATOR website is currently, and I made generalisation about how popular reporting guidelines are currently disseminated, and the content of their Example and Elaboration documents and checklists.

-I considered auditing popular guidelines to count how many currently employ any of the ideas in this list.
-However, with so many items, such an audit would have taken a long time:

-* Debatable benefit: already confident that lots of ideas not implemented
-* Those that are may not be implemented in an ideal way, e.g. not prominent.
-Hard to quantify.
-* Even if only 1 guideline doesn't do something, most of the ideas are fairly easy to implement, so the cost:benefit ratio still makes sense.

-So instead, I made generalisations about RGs using words like "some" or "few" to give an impression of how frequently a BCT is used.
-I sought out examples of an item not being implemented, or being implemented poorly.
-As long as 1 guideline doesn't do something, or does it poorly, that justified including the item.

-#DECIDE or I could remove all "few" etc and just say "may", e.g. "RGs may not..."

-See table #XXX for a list of components.

-## Building the web-based intervention

-Building was iterative and collaborative.
-I wanted to include EQUATOR UK in the process because I expected them to have insights, but also because I wanted them to understand decisions and to take ownership of it.
+Designing was iterative and collaborative.
+I included the same members of EQUATOR UK that had participated in the workshops.
+We met 3 times between November 2022 and January 2023.

+We began by deciding which webpages required redesigning, and how webpages should be navigated.
+On the existing website, authors starting on the home page must visit up to 5 webpages to reach the full reporting guidance.
+We redesigned the layout of the website to reduce this to 2 webpages - the EQUATOR home page, and a reporting guideline page containing the full guidance.
+(See figures #TODO).
+These different website layouts are visualised in @fig-sankey-b4 and @fig-sankey-after.

-We started off by sketching ideas on paper and drafting text in documents.
-I would visualise these in mockups which helped bring the ideas to life for discussion.
-Everyone would give feedback, I could create a new iteration and, once happy, I created an alpha version of the pages.
-These were real web pages in that they could be viewed in a browser and clicked on, but had dummy content to visualize where text and imagery would go.
-After another round of feedback I refined the alpha version and populated it with real text and images.
+Workshop participants then sketched ideas for how the home page and guidance pages could be laid out and where intervention components could be placed.
+Once participants had agreed on a layout, I created an alpha version of the new website and invited members to comment on it.
+These were real webpages that could be viewed in a browser, but dummy text and images.
+After another round of feedback I refined the alpha version, populated it with real text and images, and participants gave feedback again.
+The new pages can be viewed in @fig-home, @fig-rg-intro, and @fig-discussion, and can be compared with the old pages in @fig-home-b4 and @fig-db-b4.

-Our intention was to populate the guidance pages with a sample of the most frequently accessed guidelines.
-But because we wanted to manipulate the guidance text, it made sense to start with one reporting guideline and I selected SRQR (see #TODO for my justification).
+My intention was to create guideline pages for a sample of the most frequently accessed guidelines so that the website felt real for pilot participants.
+However, many intervention components involved changing the wording and layout of the guidance itself.
+Editing multiple guidelines was neither feasible not necessary, as we only needed one edited guideline to pilot the new website.

+I selected SRQR as my test guideline to edit because I was familiar with it, having used it when writing up my own research, and because I felt it would make a good guideline to test with (see next chapter for why).
 I got written permission from Bridget O'Brien, the lead developer or SRQR, and from the publisher.
 I kept Bridget up to date with my work and invited her feedback.

-Many of the intervention components (#TODO: which one?) required structuring and standardising the content of reporting guideline items.
-I did this by pasting the SRQR guidance in a text editor and then:

-* Rearranging content into categories: what to write, how/where to write it, what to write if the item wasn't/couldn't be done, why the item is important and to whom, examples.
-* I re-wrote sentences to speak directly to authors.
+I began editing SRQR by pasting the text into Microsoft Word and rearranging content into categories: what to write, how/where to write it, what to write if the item wasn't/couldn't be done, why the item is important and to whom, examples.
+I edited sentences to speak directly to authors.
 E.g. "Describe X" instead of "Authors should describe X", and to use active voice.
-This shortened the text and also made it clearer who the primary audience is.
-(We included instruction to editors and reviewers so they know they can use the guidance too).
+This shortened the text and also made it clearer that the primary audience is authors.

-* I deleted any repetition between the subtitle (which is generally used in the checklist) and the text.
-* For composite items I split the sub-items into bulleted lists.
+For composite items I split the sub-items into bulleted lists.
 E.g.

 > For each X, describe:
 >
 > * X
 > * Y
 > * Z
 >

-* I rearranged conditional sub-items so that they read "If X, then describe Y", rather than "Describe Y if X".
-* I moved definitions into the glossary.
-* I moved contextual information into footnotes.
+I rearranged conditional sub-items so that they read "If X, then describe Y", rather than "Describe Y if X".
+I moved definitions into the glossary and contextual information into notes.
+I edited the resulting text to join it back together.
+I edited the tone of voice to add reassuring language.
+An example of the redesigned guidance can be viewed in #sec-box-item.
-* I also removed references for now.
-They can be re-added should the web-based intervention be made public.
-* I edited the resulting text to join it back together.
-* I edited the tone of voice.

-This process revealed gaps in item description.
-Most commonly, there was often no guidance of what to write if an item wasn't or couldn't be done.
-For instance, the target sample size item had no instruction of what to write if you didn't ever have a target in mind.
-Some items were missing any kind of justification of why the item was important and to whom.

 After development, I double checked the intervention against the initial list of intervention components to ensure I had covered all of them.
-I consulted with EQUATOR members to verify that the components were.
+I consulted with EQUATOR members to verify that the components were realised as expected and invited another round of feedback.

-## Iterative feedback

-I sent drafts of the intervention to EQUATOR members.
-I used a tool Pastel to collect feedback.
-The first round elicited 39 comments from 3 team members.
-Some comments were supportive e.g., "I really like these two boxes!", others were suggested changes to wording or content.
-When members disagreed, we referred back to our intervention planning table to check the component against its intended function.
-For example, when one team member didn't like the background image, we consulted the table to check whether the image was doing what it was meant to.
-E.g. "even though you don't like it personally, do you agree that it is conveying a feeling of simplicity?".

-## System architecture
+##### System architecture

-When considering architecture options for the web-based intervention I prioritized technology that was easily maintainable by EQUATOR staff or a future PhD student.
+When considering architecture options I prioritized technology that was easily maintainable by EQUATOR staff or a future PhD student.
 I looked for tools that would be familiar to early career researchers.
 I considered DIY website builders (like Wix or Squarespace) but these services can be expensive.
-Most offer a 'drag and drop' building experience which, although easy to use, is a labouriously repetitive way of uploading and formatting large amounts of content.
+Most offer a 'drag and drop' building experience which, although easy to use, is a laborious way of uploading and formatting large amounts of content.
 Should EQUATOR want to change how an item is presented, they would have to manually edit each and every item for each and every reporting guideline.
-Additionally, our intervention components required some custom functionality that wasn't offered by these services (e.g. integration with a DOI minting service, glossary definitions, discussion boards).
+Additionally, our intended intervention changes required some custom functionality that wasn't offered by these services (e.g. integration with a DOI minting service, glossary definitions, discussion boards).

-Although coding languages like `html` or `javascript` are used by many web developers to create websites, they aren't commonly used in research.
-Ultimately I decided on `markdown`, an incredible simple language that can be used by anybody who knows how to use Microsoft Word.
+Although coding languages like `html` or `javascript` are used by many software developers to create websites, I felt that few early career researchers would be familiar with them.
+Ultimately I decided on `markdown`, an incredibly simple language that can be learnt in just a few minutes.
 Markdown is a plain text language.
-It uses asterixes, underscores, and carets to make text **\*\*bold\*\***, _\_italic\__, or ^\^superscript\^^.#TODO check superscript.
-Headings, URLS, and references are similarly easy, and can be simplifed further by using one of many readily available editors that make writing markdown feel like writing a Microsoft Word document.
+It uses asterisks, underscores, and carets to make text **\*\*bold\*\***, _\_italic\__, or ^\^superscript\^^.
+Headings, URLS, and references are similarly easy, and can be simplified further by using one of many readily available editors that make writing markdown feel like writing a Microsoft Word document.

-I then use Quarto to turn markdown into html (the website).
-Quarto, like RStudio, is commonly used by academics to write reproducible manuscripts.
-It requires no technical knowledge, is easy to learn, has great documentation, and is open source.
-All files are hosted on Github, a version control repository that is commonly used to house code and data.
-The website is served using Github Pages which is free and configurable.
+Many researchers already use markdown to write reproducible manuscripts using tools like RStudio or Quarto.
+Quarto can also be used to turn markdown into html (a website), and can be further customised using languages commonly used in research, like Ruby or Python.
+Quarto requires no technical knowledge, is easy to learn, has great documentation, and is open source.

+All code is on Github, a version control repository that researchers commonly use to store and share code and data.
+The website is served using Github Pages which is free and easily configurable.

-The new web-intervention is stored in a Github repository that EQUATOR can access.
-Each reporting guideline has its own repository, which means that guideline developers can be in control of their own content.
-When a developer makes a change, these changes are automatically version controlled and "pulled in" to EQUATOR's repository before "going live".
-This means that EQUATOR has ultimate control over the site, but guideline developers can easily edit their own content.
+I wanted EQUATOR to have ultimate control over the website, but I also wanted guideline developers to have selective access to their own guideline content but not to other guidelines.
+I have built the website such that each reporting guideline is stored within its own repository on github, accessible only to its developers.
+These guideline repositories are then "pulled in" to the main EQUATOR repository, so EQUATOR can double check changes that developers make before allowing them to go live on the site.

+The website source code can be viewed at {{ < var website-github-repo-url >}} and the website can be viewed at {{ < var website-url > }}.